 Spending time organizing your music library also engages you with your music.
 Listening to a track to determine items like the genre and what part of a set it would suit is important.
 The very act of organizing your music library will expand your knowledge base.
 Becoming more familiar with a track will make it easier to identify where it sits in your arsenal.
 This knowledge will also make it easier to craft more coherent and fluid sets.

 Beyond the above benefits, it’s also good to organize your music library from a security standpoint.
 Having your files organized in a central location allows you to set backups for your music folder.
 Having your music scattered across random folders on your computer or laptop makes this task very difficult.
-It also makes it easier to take your music anywhere if you have a centralised location where all your DJ music lives.
-You can quickly copy your files onto USB making you ready to DJ on most modern DJ gear.
+It also makes it easier to take your music anywhere if you have a centralized location where all your DJ music lives.
+You can quickly copy your files onto a USB making you ready to DJ on most modern DJ gear.

 Need Help Choosing The Right DJ Gear?